austinmclain/RISE-Cloudlets/storage_cloudlet/README.md

 # Storage Cloudlet Setup
 1. Create an EC2 instance (Amazon Linux) with your security group and key pair.
-2. SSH into the instance
+2. Assign an IAM role with the "AmazonS3FullAccess" policy to the instance.
+3. Connect the instance.
 3. Run the following commands:
 ```
 sudo yum update -y